 Comprehensive opioid addiction treatment elements include diagnosis, preparation of treatment, pharmacotherapy, behavioral counseling, tracking of substance use, case management, support groups, and continuing care, as well as child care, bipolar disorder, vocational, mental health, medical conditions, educational, HIV/AIDS, legal, environmental, housing/transportation, and family services.

 There are a variety of evidence-based treatment plans for treating addiction.
 An addiction treatment program can include behavioral therapy with counselors (such as cognitive-behavioral therapy or contingency management), medications, detox or their combination of therapies, depending on the stage of treatment.
-The specific type of treatment for substance abuse or combination of substance use treatment will vary depending on the patient’s individual needs and, often, on the types of drugs they use.
+The specific type of treatment for substance abuse or combination of substance use treatment will vary depending on the client’s individual needs and, often, on the types of drugs they use.